9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Atayal woman in Hsinchu

-The most remote is the Tao tribe (Orchid Island), who are known for their white loin cloths, hand-carved canoes, underground houses, and their Flying Fish Festival in spring.
+The most remote is the Tao (Orchid Island), who are known for their white loin cloths, hand-carved canoes, underground houses, and their Flying Fish Festival in spring.

 A group of male Taiwanese aboriginal dancers holding hands and dancing in a line